scode/docs/src/hardware/thinkpad_t580_linux.md

 tweaks w.r.t. bluetooth drivers or bluez etc (the standard `pair X`, `connect X` works), but there are a few quirks/things to keep in mind.

--   In order to put the headset into the appropriate mode to get high quality audio, `pacmd set-card-profile N a2dp_sink` (whatever your card `N` is).
+* In order to put the headset into the appropriate mode to get high quality audio, `pacmd set-card-profile N a2dp_sink` (whatever your card `N` is).
 It appears to be defaulting into a headset profile (where the mic theoretically works, but audio quality is horrible.)

--   Once (but only once so far), a *huge* amount of latency built up; it was on the order of half a second to a second of delay.
+* Once (but only once so far), a *huge* amount of latency built up; it was on the order of half a second to a second of delay.
 I \"fixed\" it by restarting my headset.

--   During normal operation, latency is low enough that I don\'t consciously notice anything annoying.
+* During normal operation, latency is low enough that I don\'t consciously notice anything annoying.
 That said, I should mention that I haven\'t used this setup to watch a lot of human faces speaking (though I have some).

--   Contrary to the behavior on macOS, the PulseAudio volume control does not appear to affect the hardware volume of the headset.
+* Contrary to the behavior on macOS, the PulseAudio volume control does not appear to affect the hardware volume of the headset.
 I did not find a way to do this through software, but in the case of the Bose QC35 there are physical buttons on the headset to control the hardware volume.
 The significance of this is that software volume above 100% will cause distortion, and so it is important that 100% is sufficient volume.
 If you have a bluetooth headset without physical volume buttons, *maybe* this could be a problem.
 I\'m not sure.

--   Most of the time, turning on the Bose headset after having resumed the laptop will either (a) cause it to connect after a couple of seconds, or (b) require me to turn the headset back off and back on again and *then* connect after an additional couple of seconds.
+* Most of the time, turning on the Bose headset after having resumed the laptop will either (a) cause it to connect after a couple of seconds, or (b) require me to turn the headset back off and back on again and *then* connect after an additional couple of seconds.

   I have had a few cases that required more attempts.
 Once I spent almost 5 minutes restarting the headset, flipping `scan on/scan off` and doing suspend/resumes until it finally started working.

   So TLDR: As usual, Bluetooth pairing/connection is freaking horrible.
 However, it has been a bit more horrible than I\'m used to with macOS, though not incredibly so.
 With macOS you have random issues sometimes as well, but the biggest difference is that having to turn the headset on and off an extra time seems to be the common case right now.
 But at least it\'s mostly consistent.

   I am not entirely sure what these issues are correlated with, and whether e.g. suspend/resume cycles make it more likely.

-### Battery
+### Battery {#battery-linux}

 It\'s worth nothing that two separate batteries could potentially complicate matters from a UI perspective.